hong9lol/opic/Note/Tutorial.md

   }
   ```

-  4. Migrate databse
+  5. Migrate databse

   ```
   python manage.py migrate
   ```

-  5. Make super user for new DB
+  6. Make super user for new DB

-- What are the Django models
+- What are the Django models?

   1. With models you can make Tables
   2. First make Model class and makemigrations and migrata